vasantakmr/gurucodes-hugo/hugo/content/lessons/flutter-inapp-purchases/index.md

 The setup for iOS is similar and requires an existing Apple developer account.

-✔️ Release your app and package ID (i.e com.fireship.myapp) to [App Store Connect](https://appstoreconnect.apple.com/).
+✔️ Release your app and package ID (i.e com.gurucodes.myapp) to [App Store Connect](https://appstoreconnect.apple.com/).

 ✔️ Follow the steps to create an [iOS release](https://flutter.dev/docs/deployment/ios).
 Or watch the [iOS Flutter Deployment video](/courses/flutter-firebase/release-ios/) 🎥.